TheAshmitSingh/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first github repository
+This is my first GitHub Repository.
+Author - Ashmit Singh